-This 9-module online course is a “sequel” to the 101 course and is best taken after completion of that course, though it is not a prerequisite.
-The 201 course dives deeper into topics covered in modules 4, 6, and 8 of the 101 course: analyzing a borrower’s balance sheet, income statement, collateral, and risk ratings.
+This seminar is a “sequel” to the 101 course and is best taken after completion of that course, though it is not a prerequisite.
+The 201 course dives deeper into topics covered in basic course: analyzing a borrower’s balance sheet, income statement, collateral, and risk ratings.

 Commercial banking can be intimidating because of its complexity and the risk-oriented nature of the work.
 This course is a clear and thorough introduction to the key concepts, terminology, and processes involved in credit and lending.
 It doesn’t assume much prior knowledge of the topic, so it’s ideal for those in their first year in the industry.
 Learners will walk away with a clear understanding of their job and how their specific role fits into the bank’s overall profitability goals.

 Through the use of highly qualified instructors and a challenging

 curriculum, the VBA School of Bank Management is designed to

 Upon completion of three one-week summer sessions and eight home

 study problems, students will have developed a range of skills

 that should both enhance current performance and qualify them as

 American Bankers Association (ABA), Virginia Bankers Association (VBA) and Maryland Bankers Association (MBA) are joining together to host the Diversity, Equity and Inclusion Summit for bankers nationwide.
 This virtual event is designed to help bankers become an agent of change for the banking industry and for the community.
 The DEI Summit will help bankers master the leading practices for mitigating the systemic barriers that disadvantage marginalized groups in the industry—and give actionable steps to implement change.